On Choosing the Poems

 Link to EDA manuscript.
 Originally in Poems: Packet XIII, Mixed Fasciles.
 Includes 27 poems, written in ink, ca. 1862, Houghton Library – (62a).
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Unpublished Poems (1935), 134, from the fascicle.

-The morning in question is unsurpassingly beautiful because nature, indifferent to human suffering, “piled her Blossoms on.”
+The morning after the woe referenced in this poem is unsurpassingly beautiful because nature, indifferent to human suffering, “piled her Blossoms on.”
 Just as birds songs “fell / Like Litanies of Lead,” the alliteration imitating the pounding effect of what usually lifts the spirit.
-The listener is “a creature,” barely human, who would prefer that the “Glee” of the birds could be modified musically “To fit some Crucifixal Clef / Some key of Calvary”– that is, if nature could reflect its deep sorrow and its unnamed sacrifice.
+The listener is “a creature,” barely human, who would prefer that the “Glee” of the birds could be modified musically “To fit some Crucifixal Clef / Some key of Calvary”— that is, if nature could reflect its deep sorrow and its unnamed sacrifice.

 This is an example of Dickinson's use of the language of the Crucifixion to describe human suffering, not necessarily her own, but suffering she has witnessed or shared.
 It is notable that, despite Dickinson’s Romantic leanings, nature takes no account of human suffering and cannot express it or console it.
 In fact, nature further “victimizes” the sufferer, as suggested by the exact rhyme of “Glee” and “Calvary.”